 There is a big debate about the future of fashion show invitations.
-There are some who cherish ever paper invitation that they have ever received.
-Others love to try and suss out the theme of an up-coming show by interpreting the meaning behind an original invitation.
-And then there are those that love the expedience of having a bar code they can just get scanned from their phone, or an email invitation that is more friendly to the environment.
-At Missoni designer Angela Missoni came up with a “best of both worlds” option.
-Her invitation was the home to both a beautiful silk scarf for her guests and a small pull away bar code piece of paper that could be carried separately and simply scanned easily at the door as late arriving guests dashed in to get their seats the co-ed show.
+There are some who cherish every paper invitation that they have ever received, others love to try and suss out the theme of an upcoming show by interpreting the meaning behind an original invitation.
+And then, there are those that love the experience of having a bar code they can just get scanned from their phone or an email invitation that is more friendly to the environment.
+At Missoni, designer, Angela Missoni came up with a “best of both worlds” option.
+Her invitation was home to both a beautiful silk scarf for her guests and a small pull away bar code piece of paper that could be carried separately and simply scanned easily at the door as late arriving guests dashed in to get their seats the co-ed show.

 7: Paula Cademartori’s Private Presentation

-There is a lot of luxury data out there today that supports the fact that millennial and Gen Z consumers are more interested in spending money with brands that create experiential environments for them.
+There is a lot of luxury data out there today that supports the fact that millennials and Gen Z consumers are more interested in spending money with brands that create experiential environments for them.
 They don’t just want to buy a luxury product because it bears the name of a famous fashion house.
-Instead they prefer to have a deeper connection to a brand before purchasing any big ticket items.
+Instead, they prefer to have a deeper connection to a brand before purchasing any big-ticket items.
 And, I would argue they are not the only generation looking for this more personalized approach.